atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 0 ^
 .
 63
-“Well!"
-Said Sir Thomas, turning to my Lady, before they were hardly out of hearing, “I gave you good ad“ “I think, when I persuaded you “to receive these people.
-You have “already got Something out of Madam “Selby." •
+Well!"
+Said Sir Thomas, turning to my Lady, before they were hardly out of hearing, I gave you good ad I think, when I persuaded you to receive these people.
+You have already got Something out of Madam Selby." •
 %
-“Yes, " replied her Ladyship, counting her winnings., “I have piddled a “, little: two guineas and a half is “pretty well to begin with; but I shall
+Yes, " replied her Ladyship, counting her winnings., I have piddled a , little: two guineas and a half is pretty well to begin with; but I shall
 , ft
-“never endure the strange vulgarity of “the creatures: the fulsome civility of “the fat mother, and the awkward beha “viour of the gaping girls — How they
-“were dizened out!
-How strangely they “affect to be well dressed, at the same “time that everything about Them is “out of taste!
-Never did 1 see Such a total ignorance of dress indeed: but I. “believe
+never endure the strange vulgarity of the creatures: the fulsome civility of the fat mother, and the awkward beha viour of the gaping girls — How they were dizened out!
+How strangely they affect to be well dressed, at the same time that everything about Them is out of taste!
+Never did 1 see Such a total ignorance of dress indeed: but I. believe
 IK Vo I
 f, Nft j J
 I dr'